 A covered market at the centre of Cork City, the English Market has existed in Cork since the late 16th century.
 It provides a variety of fresh produce, including meat, fish and bread and is a source for traditional Cork fare such as drisheen, spiced beef and buttered eggs.
 There are also clothing boutiques, an artisan chocolate shop and an olive stall, though currently no reliable vendors for rat-onna-stick.
 The English Market is considered so nice that it was one of the two places we decided to bring the Queen when she made her historic visit in 2011, and she became besties with one of the fishmongers, Frank O’Connell.
 If it's good enough for the Queen, it's good enough for you too!

 – Cork City Gaol

 For a real sense of dark and gloomy Überwaldean horror, why not visit this atmospheric and imposing former prison?
 Opened in 1824, it was reportedly “the finest in three kingdoms”, until its closure in 1923 and subsequent reopening as a radio broadcasting station.
-A moving and instructive experience, if only to get an idea of how crap life was for prisoners a century ago.
+The museum that occupies the building today is a moving and instructive experience, if only to get an idea of how crap life was for prisoners a century ago.

 – Elizabeth Fort